 21. There are over 6000 streets in Paris.

-The shortest street in Paris, Rue des Degres, is just under 6 metres long and is located in the second arrondissement.
+The shortest street in Paris, Rue des Degres, is just under 6 meters long and is located in the second arrondissement.

 22. Paris still has an Army of Carrier Pigeons.

 Paris doesn’t get stressed about what will happen if the internet goes down – they are ready to go with their carrier pigeons.
-A flock of carrier pigeons are kept outside the city in a 19th century fortress just in case.
+A flock of carrier pigeons is kept outside the city in a 19th-century fortress, just in case.

 23. Paris has its own islands.